Twitter shares found suitable for Islamic investment

 Islamic fund managers follow guidelines such as bans on investment in firms involved with tobacco, alcohol and gambling.
 Since Islam frowns on monetary speculation, they also shun some companies that use interest payments or have high debt levels.

-Twitter joins some other big U.S. technology firms, including Google and Microsoft, in being found compliant with Islamic or sharia principles by IdealRatings, a California-based firm which provides screening services to major fund managers and compilers of equity indexes.
+Twitter joins some other big U.S. technology firms, including Google (GOOG.O) and Microsoft (MSFT.O), in being found compliant with Islamic or sharia principles by IdealRatings, a California-based firm which provides screening services to major fund managers and compilers of equity indexes.

-Top stocks which have been found non-compliant include Citigroup, because of its use of interest, and luxury goods group LVMH, because it produces alcohol.
+Top stocks which have been found non-compliant include Citigroup (C.N), because of its use of interest, and luxury goods group LVMH (LVMH.PA), because it produces alcohol.
 IdealRatings has found about 15,000 of the 42,000 securities it has looked at globally to be sharia-compliant, it said.

 There were a total of 786 Islamic mutual funds globally with $46 billion of assets under management in September, up from $41 billion at the end of 2012, according to Thomson Reuters data.